Shopify QR Checkout Payments in FMX

 1. Click Release to save this version.
 A version is a snapshot of the app's configuration that you can roll back to later.

-2. Open Settings in the left menu and copy the app's Client ID and Client secret.
+2. Open Settings in the left menu and copy the app's Client ID and secret.

 3. Note your shop domain - it looks like your-store.myshopify.com.